And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 I’m probably not going to showcase as much on here, because there are so many now!
 I’m sometimes getting two rolls developed at once, like I did this month.

 Notable points: I used the toy camera for the first time indoors (at City Hall, of course!) in the brightest area of the building.
-The photo turned out really dark but I did get some cool imprint of the number and some dots that are printed on the back of the film!
+The photo turned out really dark but I did a some cool imprint of the number and some dots that are printed on the back of the film!

 This camera photographs best when there’s even light or there’s a touch of sunflare for that magical je ne sais quoi.
 This camera LOVES LIGHT.